DomTheDorito/husshlog/README.md

 Six included color pallets (Cyan, Amber, Red, Grey, DOS-Amber, and DOS-Green)

 Expect some UI tweaking, and additions such as POTA and Field Day templates.

+## Information
+Syntax: `HuSSHLog.py <logbook_name>`

+> [!NOTE]
+> The logbook.csv and ADIF exports will be in the current directory.
+Its recommended to create a directory for this program.